robertnurnberg/cdblib/Readme.md

 A command line program to walk within the tree of cdb, starting from the (opening) lines given in a PGN file, possibly extending each explored line within cdb by one ply.

 ```
-usage: cdbwalk.py [-h] [-v] [--moveTemp MOVETEMP] [--backtrack BACKTRACK] [--forever] filename
+usage: cdbwalk.py [-h] [-v] [--moveTemp MOVETEMP] [--backtrack BACKTRACK] [--depthLimit DEPTHLIMIT] [--forever] filename

 A script that walks within the chessdb.cn tree, starting from lines in a pgn file.
-Based on the given parameters, the script selects a move in
-each node, walking towards the leafs.
+Based on the given parameters, the script selects a move in each node, walking towards the leafs.
 Once an unknown position is reached, it is queued for analysis and the walk terminates.

 positional arguments:
   filename              pgn file